Patachou: Patachou

-First recordings
+Touring

-Her first records were released in 1952.
 She appeared at the Bobino, a Montparnasse music-hall, toured in France and then further afield.
 From 1953 onwards, she could be seen on-stage at the Palladium, the Waldorf Astoria, and Carnegie Hall, and throughout the United States.

 From the beginning of the 1970s she toured Japan and Sweden where 'L'eternal Parigot', with her cheeky Parisian register, was popular.